visgl/loaders.gl/docs/api-reference/3d-tiles/tile-3d-header.md

 > The 3D tile loaders are still under development.

-Class that simplified access to data inside a tile in a `Tileset3D`.
+Class that provides access to data inside a tile in a `Tileset3D`.

 Notes: